Perkedel/Kaded-fnf-mods/README.md

 see folder `/example_mods/`, `/Admiral_Zumi/`, `/separate_mods/` for examples of Polymod LFM sub-mods.

+### *Sir!
+But my platform doesn't have Polymod modcore, we tried compiling the support for it & unlocked it for my OS but it still not compile & if does, it crash!*
+Oh. uh..  😬sssssss, ummm...
+Well, that was arrogance of me, my apology.
+I shouldn't have done that.

+I see.
+Right so, I understand.
+Me too.
+I tried to Polymod in my environment here on Arch with VScode terminal. it does compile, but crashes before even went to splash screen. just loading & then crash without clear explanation that could figure how to make solution resolve.

+Well, since that the case, keep building mods polymodding way, but enjoyers are free to extract the mod and place respective assets dirrectly **ONLY IF** they cannot Polymod.
+Seriously, if your platform can polymod, I recommend that you do that.
+The organizer will thank you.
+Okay, cannot be encouraged.
+Polymod did not work cross platformly without crashing.
+Just make sure you don't mess up the assets, and make sure too you remember which assets did you add, and which did crashes things, idk.

+And also the Polymod is essential for mods that are controversial & is suicidal if built in, you know... umm Okay, yea you know.
+Kamatussas hates that, and you already know what are those 😏😏😏😏😏😏😏😏😏.

+In conclusion, This is your download, you free to do anything, I just recommend this easier way to manage custom things, if you messed it up, figure out yourself or download from scratch again, bla bla bla.
+If you publish something involving our stuffs or others make sure credit at least URL where you got it from, yeah.

 ## Using API
 - GameJolt. https://github.com/TentaRJ/GameJolt-FNF-Integration .
 Please follow the instruction if you wish to compile the game.
 You will need to create a class named `source/GJKeys.hx` (**Private, do not share** if filled with your keys).
 Here's the code:
 ```haxe